Yang Kyoungjong: Existence and identification

-Identification

 After the invasion of Normandy on D-Day, a photo was taken of an unidentified man in Wehrmacht attire being processed as a prisoner of war.
 The official caption does not give his name, and instead refers to him as "young Japanese".
 The current description on the US National Archives refers to him as a "young Japanese man".
-In the 1994 book D-Day, June 6, 1944: The Climactic Battle of World War II, historian Stephen E. Ambrose wrote about an interview with Brewer, where Brewer recounted the capture of four Koreans in Wehrmacht uniforms.
+In the 1994 book D-Day, June 6, 1944: The Climactic Battle of World War II, historian Stephen E. Ambrose wrote about an interview with an American officer, Robert B. Brewer, where Brewer recounted the capture of four Koreans in Wehrmacht uniforms.
 Ambrose wrote that "it seems they had been conscripted into the Japanese army in 1938—Korea was then a Japanese colony—captured by the Red Army in the border battles with Japan in 1939, forced into the Red Army, captured by the Wehrmacht in December 1941 outside Moscow, forced into the German army, and sent to France."
 He further notes that their further fate was not known, but speculated that they likely were returned to Korea and fought in the Korean War.
-However, Brewer's account was not associated with the aforementioned photograph.
+The man with Asian features in the famous image is often linked to Yang Kyoungjong but the identity and ethnicity of the subject in the photo have never been verified and Brewer's account was not associated with the aforementioned photo.

 In 2002, Brewer's account was reported in Korean media.
 By 2004, the image was associated with Brewer's account and was circulating on the Internet.
-In the same year, Korean news site DKBNews reported on the image, said to be found on a "community website," and once again recounted the Brewer story.
-A reader of DKBNews submitted biographical details about the soldier in the image, including his name (Yang Kyoungjong), date of birth, captures, release and death, along with his settlement in Illinois after the war.
+In the same year, Korean news site DKBNews reported on the image, said to be found on a "community website", and once again recounted the Brewer story.
+A reader of DKBNews submitted biographical details about the soldier in the image, including his name, date of birth, captures, release and death, along with his settlement in Illinois after the war.
 However, despite the journalist's request for sources, none was provided.
 The article also noted that it is impossible to determine if the person in the photo is Yang, since there were four Koreans described by Brewer.
 In December 2005, in response to the image that was widely circulating on the Internet, the Seoul Broadcasting System aired a documentary on the existence of the Asian soldiers who served Nazi Germany and were captured by Allied forces.
 The documentary concluded that although there had been Asian soldiers in the German Army during World War II, there was no clear evidence for the existence of Yang Kyoungjong.

 The identity of the man continues to be a source of speculation.
 Author Martin Morgan believes the man is not Yang Kyoungjong, but instead an ethnic Georgian from the 795th Georgian Battalion, which was composed of Georgian Osttruppen troops.